austinsaccounts/bottle-shop/README.md

 ## User Stories

 \\As a patron, I want to see a list/menu of all available kegs.
-For each keg, I need to see its name, brand, price and alcoholContent.\\
+For each keg, I need to see its name, brand, price and alcoholContent.\\ name + brand + price + alcoholContent + type

 As an employee, I want to fill out a form when I tap a new keg to add it to the list.
 (Don't worry about authenticating employee user accounts yet.)